stuartelimu/dinomuz/README.md

 ## Email Newsletter with django
 This is a simple django project which shows how to add email subscription to a website using django and ajax.

+I wrote an article about how I accomplished this, you can read it [here]()

 ### Technologies and services uses
 - django
 - ajax